 There is virtually no violent crime in Vinton County.
 Many folks do not even bother to lock their doors at night – perhaps because the vast majority of the population of this rural southeastern Ohio county is armed… well armed.
 Vinton County is a Second Amendment Sanctuary county in Ohio.

-The county averages perhaps one murder a decade, at most.
+The county averages perhaps one killing a decade, at most.
 Crime in this area is all basically related to the self-harm from taking prescription drugs and the thieving that can accompany such illegal activity.

 Logan is the only city in the entire county, and it is a very small one.
 Ecotourism to the Hocking Hills region generates millions of dollars in revenue for the rural county annually.